onnoowl/personal-site/README.md

 - **QALC (Quantum Calculator)**: A Bra-Ket notation based language compiler built with MLIR and LLVM
 - **Distributed Ledger**: Contributed to and applied a DAG distributed ledger for peer to peer video game networking
 - **Reinforcement Learning**: Trained an AlphaGO based A.I. to play a strategic board game called Pentago
+- **GPU Iter**: Built a Rust GPU compute library that focussed on usability and efficiency
 - **Beer Money**: Co-founded an LLC and launched an odd jobs marketplace app \& website for students built with Elixir

 </div>